-This is a step-by-step photo guide of taking RER B Paris city trains from Airport Charles de Gaulle Terminal 2 to Paris city centre.
-From the CDG arrivals lounge to central Paris, I’ll guide you step-by-step on how to make this transfer.
+This is a step-by-step photo guide of how to take the RER B train from CDG Airport Terminal 2 to Paris city centre.
+From the CDG arrivals area to central Paris, I’ll guide you step-by-step on how to make this transfer.
 If you’re arriving at Terminal 1, see the CDG Terminal 1 to Paris photo guide.

 Arrival at CDG

 Upon arrival at Roissy-Charles de Gaulle Airport Terminal 2 the first thing that will happen after exiting the plane is immigration/passport control, which can be very quick depending on where you are sitting on the plane.
 If you’re seated near the front of the plane and are the first to exit, you’ll be the first to go through immigration screening by French national police.
-Thus you could be past immigration within 5 minutes (or 40 if you’re the last to exit a large plane).
+You could be past immigration within 5 minutes (or 40 if you’re the last to exit a large plane).

 Next you’ll collect your baggage at the carousels.
-Estimate a good 30 minutes for this, nothing out of the ordinary in terms of expediency, perhaps even a little slow.
+Estimate a good 30 minutes for this.
+Nothing out of the ordinary in terms of expediency, perhaps even a little slow.

 Customs control for baggage is next, which is separate from passport control and handled by customs officers near the exit of the baggage collection area.
-In general the customs officers spot check passengers and only stop those who rouse their curiosity.
+In general the customs officers spot check passengers and only stop those who (rarely) rouse their curiosity.
 After this you’ll exit into an unsecured area of Charles de Gaulle Airport free to make your way to Paris or other cities via train.

 If you happen to be arriving via Terminal 2G, the new Schengen (Euro Borderless Zone) terminal, you’ll need to take a shuttle bus to Terminal 2E/F in order to catch the RER train.
 The shuttle buses, circulating every 4-5 minutes, can be found just outside the arrivals area of 2G.
 [Thanks to Lynne P. for this updated information].